sheryl-ai/MVGCN/README.md

 bash mvgcn.sh
 ```
 ### Data Format
-The input file "dti.coo.pkl" is the XYZ-coordinate for given samples with the 3d dimension: n_samples x n_nodes x n_XYZ, where n_node equals to the number of ROI in our case. n_XYZ equals to 3 which indicates the X axis, Y axis, and Z axis.
+The input file "dti.coo.pkl" is the XYZ-coordinate for given samples with the 3d dimension: n_samples &times n_nodes &times n_XYZ, where n_node equals to the number of ROI in our case. n_XYZ equals to 3 which indicates the X axis, Y axis, and Z axis.

 The input file "dti.pair.pkl" stores the index of samples and their corresponding labels by a tuple(pairs, labels), where pairs is a list of pairwise indices.
 And labels is a list of integer values.
-Here is an example with 6 pair samples:
+Here is an example with 6 sample pair:

 | Index 1   | Index 2   | Labels      |
 |:---------:|:---------:|:-----------:|